-My life and generation dwell in the engagement of fragmented and transitional presence.
-We have become increasingly used to holding or abandoning understandings of where we come from, where we are and the multiple realities we are intended for, all in the same moment.
+My life and generation dwell in the negotiation of fragmented and transitional presence.
+We have become increasingly used to juggling in a moment multiple understandings of where we come from, where we are and the futures we are intended for.
 I use art as a way to deconstruct and expand that moment.
-In my work I compose objects that are markers of place, narrative and state and the dualities around them.
-I explore symbols and visual forms that deconstruct spirituality, emotion and culture relative to my experience.
-Sourcing my narrative of migration from Nigeria, through the Caribbean and to the United States I use form as language to mediate engagement and displacement towards society, dwelling/home and faith.
+I produce compositions in the form of installations and objects that are markers of identity, place, and state and the fluid dynamics around them.
+I layer spirituality, culture, context, utility, and desire into works that navigate and rest in between definitions and operate as recorders of my life experience.
+Sourcing my narrative of migration from Nigeria, through the Caribbean and to the United States I use form as a language to mediate engagement and displacement toward society, dwelling/home, and faith.

 I am interested in the psychological agency of objects that project manifestations of identity and desire: shrines, statues, monuments, urns, etc. I am also drawn to the poetics of domesticity and utility, positioning design and function as ways of feeling within ways of ordering.
-I at times work in multiples through the production processes of mold-making and pattern-making, shifting between conditions of collective and individual representation that I relate to negotiations of cultural and personal authorship.
-I use natural materials: clay, fiber and wood, as well as synthetic materials: metal, plaster and resins.
-My production processes rely on degrees of preliminary planning: sketches, blueprints and digital models.
-Along with these, development is intuitively driven and sensitive to further technical and conceptual discovery.
+I at times work in multiples, shifting between conditions of collective and individual representation that I relate to negotiations of cultural and personal authorship.
+I use natural materials: clay, fiber, and wood, as well as synthetic materials: metal, plaster, and resins.
+My production processes rely on degrees of preliminary planning through sketches, blueprints, and digital models, while being intuitively driven and open to ongoing technical and conceptual discovery.